The Punisher (2004 film): Other media

-Merchandise
+Novelization

-Prior to release, a novelization was written by D.A.
+Before release, a novelization was written by D.A.
 Stern and released in March 2004.

+Video game

 Jane reprised the role of Frank Castle in the 2005 video game The Punisher.

+Franchise

-Cancelled sequel and reboot
+Cancelled sequel

 Lions Gate Entertainment planned to produce a direct sequel titled The Punisher 2, with Avi Arad, chairman and CEO of Marvel Studios, stating that the second film would "become the fifth Marvel property to become a sequel."
 Jonathan Hensleigh said that he was interested in working with Thomas Jane again for The Punisher 2.
 Jane said that the villain for The Punisher 2 would be Jigsaw.
 The project lingered in development for over three years.
 Jonathan Hensleigh completed a first draft of the script before pulling out around 2006.
-John Dahl was in talks to direct the film but pulled out due to script quality issues and the studio not wanting to spend a lot of money on the project.
+John Dahl was in talks to direct the film, but pulled out due to script quality issues and the studio not wanting to spend much money on the project.
 Rob Zombie was also considered to direct the sequel.
-In a statement on May 15, 2007, and in two audio interviews Thomas Jane said that he pulled out of the project due to creative differences and the budget of the film being cut, in addition to director Walter Hill being turned down as director by Lionsgate.
+In a statement on May 15, 2007, and in two audio interviews, Thomas Jane said that he pulled out of the project due to creative differences and the budget of the film being cut, in addition to director Walter Hill being turned down as director by Lionsgate.
 After reading the new script by Kurt Sutter, Jane stated:

 What I won't do is spend months of my life sweating over a movie that I just don't believe in.
-I've always loved the Marvel guys, and wish them well.
+I've always loved the Marvel guys and wish them well.
 Meanwhile, I'll continue to search for a film that one day might stand with all those films that the fans have asked me to watch.

+Reboot

-In June 2007, it was reported announced that Lexi Alexander replaced Dahl as director, and that actor Ray Stevenson would replace Thomas Jane in the title role.
+In June 2007, Lexi Alexander reportedly replaced Dahl as director, and that actor Ray Stevenson would replace Thomas Jane in the title role.
 The Punisher 2 then became Punisher: War Zone, a reboot of The Punisher film series with no connection to the 2004 film.
 The reboot was released on December 5, 2008.
 This is the second time the film series has been rebooted, after the 2004 production rebooted 1989's The Punisher.

-Later it was rebooted again for the third time as a television series released from 2017 to 2019.
+Marvel Cinematic Universe

+The Punisher rights eventually reverted to Marvel Studios, who rebooted the series again in the Marvel Cinematic Universe, with Jon Bernthal portraying the character in the second season of Daredevil (2016), its spin-off series, The Punisher (2017–2019), the first season of Daredevil: Born Again (2025), the television special The Punisher: One Last Kill, and the film Spider-Man: Brand New Day (both 2026).